The Angel Connection

 Spiritual Director: Fr.
 Paco Anzoategui

-Group Leader: Marge Oliveri
+Group Coordinator: Marge Oliveri

 Your trip includes

-- Round-trip airfare from Boston, MA
+- Round-trip airfare

-- Airport taxes & fuel surcharges
+- All airport taxes & fuel surcharges

-- Breakfast and dinner daily
+- Breakfast and Dinner daily

 - Wine and mineral water with dinners